Introduction

 Continuation Betting (C-Betting)

-To maintain control of the pot and apply pressure, Continuation Betting (C-Betting) is a popular tactic.
-It involves betting on the flop after being a pre-flop aggressor regardless of your hand improving.
+Continuation Betting (C-Betting) is a popular tactic for maintaining control of the pot and applying pressure.
+It involves betting on the flop after being a pre-flop aggressor, regardless of your hand improvement.

 Adjusting to Opponent Behavior

-It is crucial to observe opponents' post-flop play closely - are they passive or aggressive?
+Observing opponents' post-flop play closely is crucial - are they passive or aggressive?
 Do they fold under aggression or call down with marginal hands?
-This observation helps exploit their weaknesses for maximum profit, such as bluffing frequently against tight players who often fold while value betting more thinly against loose callers.
+This observation helps exploit their weaknesses for maximum profit, such as frequently bluffing against tight players who often fold while value betting more thinly against loose callers.

 Positional Awareness